t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 #### Launch Intent

-The code within the `Launch` intent is responsibile for checking if the incoming request has an Alexa device with a Gadget attached.
+The code within the `Launch` intent is responsible for checking if the incoming request has an Alexa device with a Gadget attached.
 If so it takes the endpoint identifier and stores it in the session attributes.

 Then we can see where we fire off our very first custom directive.
 These are the events that get captured and acted on by our Gadget from the previous section.